 You can request a pension application by writing, calling or visiting the Pension Trust Office at the address shown on the first page of this booklet.
 If you need any help in filling out your application, the staff at the Pension Trust Office will assist you.
 Instructions describing the types of acceptable proof of age documentation, which you must submit with your Pension application, will be given to you with your application.
-If your Pension is to be paid as a Husband-and-Wife Pension, you will be asked to submit proof of your spouse's age and a copy of your Marriage Certificate.
+If your Pension is to be paid as a Joint-and-Survivor Spousal Pension, you will be asked to submit proof of your spouse's age and a copy of your Marriage Certificate.

-For additional information on applying for a Disability Pension, see page 25.
+For additional information on applying for a Disability Pension, see page 26.

 If you file the appropriate application according to the rules listed in this section and are eligible to receive benefits under the Plan, upon retirement you will be entitled to receive monthly benefits for the remainder of your life (depending on the form of payment you elect).
 Your pension benefit, which is subject to other applicable Plan provisions, will begin on your Annuity Starting Date.
 You may postpone the start of your payments by filing a request with the Trustees.
-However, your benefit payments must begin no later than your Required Beginning Date, which is April 1 of the Calendar Year following the later of: the calendar year in which you turn 701⁄2 or the calendar year in which you retire.
+However, your benefit payments must begin no later than your Required Beginning Date ("RBD"), which is April 1 of the Calendar Year following the later of: the calendar year in which you turn 701⁄2 (the SECURE Act increased this to age 72 if you turn age 701⁄2 after December 31, 2019) or the calendar year in which you retire if you elected to defer commencement of benefits.